gomezabajo/MuTChatbots/README.md

 /xlsx/Chatbots.xlsx Selection of the chatbots used in this work.

 /xlsx/metrics.xlsx Data for Table 1.
+Measurements of the selected chatbots and test suites.

 /xlsx/data_arrangement.xlsx Data for Table 2.
+Operator applicability, resilience and stubbornness.

 /xlsx/rq1.xlsx #Mutants for each chatbot.

 /xlsx/rq2.xlsx #Mutants for each chatbot by mutation operator.

-/xlsx/rq3.xlsx Data for Tables 3 and 4.
+/xlsx/rq3.xlsx Data for Tables 3 (Mutation score (%) by test suite) and 4 (MuT efficiency.
+TPM = time per mutant).